eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/11-create-and-deploy-an-s3-bucket-with-aws-cdk.md

 * `import * as s3 from "@aws-cdk/aws-s3";`

-Let's create a new bucket for storing a log:
+Let's create a new bucket for storing a logo:

 ```ts
 const logoBucket = new s3.Bucket(this, "LogoBucket", {